levatas-agency/engineering/README.md

 We use these principles and guides to ensure our performance upholds our standards of excellence, and for those that go above and beyond, we keep their names in a special place:

 * [Acknowledgements](acknowledgements.md)

+Also, [here is a list of books](books.md) we want to make sure all our team has access to (and read, of course).